prashik24/Shop-Card/README.md

-hello hello everyone how are u ? make   simple  easy and undestanding i will make sure . hellow everyone how are u  hello are u bro
+hhello hello everyone how are u ? make   simple  easy and undestanding i will make sure . hellow everyone how are u  hello are u bro